Hisense PX3-PRO Projector Review

 Yes

-The Hisense PX3-PRO has built-in Google TV with full Chromecast and Airplay 2 integration, so you can play content from your phone directly on the projector.
+The Hisense PX3-PRO features built-in Google TV with full Chromecast and AirPlay 2 integration, allowing you to play content directly from your phone on the projector.
 Finally, the projector has an integrated 50W Harman Kardon sound system.